davidgilbertson/mpl-for-eda/README.md

+# Interactive Matplotlib for Exploratory Data Analysis

+🚧 This is the repository for an upcoming course, currently a work in progress.

+## Index

 The below maps the Udemy course sections and lectures to the files used in those lectures.

 | Section          | Lecture                                 | File                                                                                                                      |